We all want to keep our chickens happy and healthy.

 First thing, first.
 What is vent gleet?

 Different people would give you different definitions.
-They are mostly similar, and you can be sure that they are still talking about the same thing.
-The line only gets blurry with the specifics.
+They are mostly similar, and you can be sure that they are still referring to the same condition.
+The distinction becomes blurry when it comes to specifics.

 The confusion comes from the fact that vent gleet is not a disease per se.
 It is more of a symptom.
 The confusion deepens with the fact that it could have different causes.